There's Never Been

 Verbs Combined and 'Te' - Combining Verbs - past participles or infinitives? - and the use of 'te'

-The complete conjugation of more than 50 common verbs (and a few examples of the regular verb conjugation) can be found on the 'Verbs Library' page.
+The complete conjugation of 59 common verbs (with a few examples of the regular verb conjugation) can be found on the 'Verbs Library' page.

 The Personal Pronouns page has a section on the reflexive pronouns and verbs.